Gender-Based Misconduct Policy

 Taking abusive or nonconsensual sexual advantage of another.
 Examples include:

 - Taking or transmitting sexual photographs, videos, or audiotapes without consent, or causing or permitting others to take or transmit such photographs, videos, or audiotapes without consent.

 - Watching another engage in sexual activity or contact without consent; viewing another nude without consent (e.g. watching someone in the shower without consent); allowing a third party to observe sexual acts without a partner's consent.

-- Unwelcome sexual advances, requests for sexual favors, and other nonverbal, expressive or physical conduct of a sexual nature; and
+- Unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, expressive or physical conduct of a sexual nature.

 - Other verbal, nonverbal, or physical acts, or acts of aggression, intimidation or hostility, when based on gender or gender-stereotyping.

 This conduct constitutes sexual or gender-based harassment when it either substantially interferes with an individual's ability to participate in or benefit from the institution's programs or activities or creates an intimidating, hostile, or offensive environment for learning or participating in NYIT programs and activities.

 - Unwanted flirtation, advances, or propositions of a sexual nature.